astropy/astropy-APEs/APE6.rst

 `Tabular Data Package
 <http://dataprotocols.org/tabular-data-package/>`_.
 This provides a
-fully-formed protocol for publishing and sharing tabular-style data which is conceptually very similar to the proposed DTIF format, with the exception of using two files, one pure JSON for the header and one pure CSV for the data.
+fully-formed protocol for publishing and sharing tabular-style data which is conceptually very similar to the proposed ECSV format, with the exception of using two files, one pure JSON for the header and one pure CSV for the data.
 The JSON header follows a schema defined by the `JSON Table Schema